Patricio-Benglian/Scraper/README.md

 - Create Working File with prototyp
 - Give permissions to files
+- Create main file with content

 ## Still haven't managed to:
-- Parse main file content and name from example
-- Probably utilize exceptions
+- Consider exceptions
+- Add usage for C files too

 ## Probably easy to do but not done yet:
-- Create the files with the correct content
+- Clean up code some more
 - Remove spaghetti code
 - Add sauce to spaghetti code